tinko26/ao/docs/modules/alarm-queue-2.md

 # Overview

-The `ao_alarm_queue_2` module implements the [alarm queue](../alarm-queue.md) using an array-based binary heap.
+This module implements the [alarm queue](../alarm-queue.md) using an array-based binary heap.
 Since the array is allocated statically, the capacity of the alarm queue is both fixed and limited, which can pose a challenge on a proper configuration.
 The following table exhibits the time complexities of the individual operations.

 | Operation | |
 |-----------|-|